Bogdanp/mobilpay/README.md

                  #:pk-path "/path/to/private.key"))
 ```

-*note: the key must be in DER format*
+*note: the key must be in DER format.*

 Create an `xexpr?` representing an order: